 - My Account

-She earned teacher's certificates from Chicago Teachers College in 1936 and 1939, and in 1948 earned her Masters in Fine Arts from the Art Institute of Chicago after having earned her Bachelor's there in 1946.
-During this time, Burroughs married the artist Bernard Goss in 1939, and they divorced in 1947.
-In 1949 she married Charles Gordon Burroughs, and they had been married for forty-five years at the time he died in 1994.
-Burroughs taught at DuSable High School from 1946 to 1969, and from 1969 to 1979 was a professor of humanities at Kennedy-King College, a community college in Chicago.
+She earned teacher's certificates from Chicago Teachers College in 1936 and 1939, and in 1948 earned her Master's in Fine Arts from the Art Institute of Chicago after earning her Bachelor's there in 1946.
+During this time, Burroughs married the artist Bernard Goss in 1939 and divorced in 1947.
+In 1949, she married Charles Gordon Burroughs, who had been married for forty-five years when he died in 1994.
+Burroughs taught at DuSable High School from 1946 to 1969 and, from 1969 to 1979, was a professor of humanities at Kennedy-King College, a community college in Chicago.
 She also taught African American Art and Culture at Elmhurst College in 1968.

-Dr. Burroughs was a prolific writer, with her efforts directed toward the exploration of the Black experience and to children, especially to their appreciation of their cultural identity and to their introduction and growing awareness of art.
-She is also credited with the founding of Chicago's Lake Meadows Art Fair in the early 1950s.
-At its inception there were very limited venues and galleries for Black artists to exhibit and sell their artwork, so Dr. Burroughs launched the Fair, which rapidly grew in popularity and became one of the most anticipated exhibitions for artists, collectors and others throughout the greater Chicago area.
+Dr. Burroughs was a prolific writer.
+Her efforts were directed toward exploring the Black experience and children, especially their appreciation of their cultural identity and their introduction and growing awareness of art.
+She also founded Chicago's Lake Meadows Art Fair in the early 1950s.
+At its inception, there were very limited venues and galleries for Black artists to exhibit and sell artwork.
+Hence, Dr. Burroughs launched the Fair, which rapidly grew in popularity and became one of the most anticipated exhibitions for artists, collectors, and others throughout the greater Chicago area.
 After a brief hiatus beginning in the early 1980s, Helen Y. West resurrected it in 2005.

-As an artist, her work has been seen at the Corcoran Gallery in Washington, D.C., the High Museum in Atlanta, the Los Angeles County Museum and in museums in Germany, Mexico, Poland and the Soviet Union.
+As an artist, her work has been seen at the Corcoran Gallery in Washington, D.C., the High Museum in Atlanta, the Los Angeles County Museum, and museums in Germany, Mexico, Poland, and the Soviet Union.
 She has also served as chair of the National Conference of Artists.

-Burroughs has received the President’s Humanitarian Award, a Presidential appointment to the National Commission on Black History and Culture and the International year of the Woman Award: Catalysts for Change.
-She’s received many honors including the Legends and Legacy Award from the Art Institute of Chicago and the Paul Robeson Award in 1989.
+Burroughs has received the President’s Humanitarian Award, a Presidential appointment to the National Commission on Black History and Culture, and the International Year of the Woman Award: Catalysts for Change.
+She received many honors, including the Legends and Legacy Award from the Art Institute of Chicago and the Paul Robeson Award in 1989.
 Dr. Margaret Taylor-Burroughs died on November 21, 2011.